kicaj/auth/README.md

 ## Load the Plugin

-Load the Plugin in your bootstrap.php:
+Load the Plugin in your bootstrap.php or /src/Application.php:
 ```
 $this->addPlugin('Auth');
 ```